Looking for some ideas to entertain the family during the October school holidays?

 Top tip: once you know your travel dates, we recommend booking any attractions in advance, especially leading up to the half-term holidays.
-Many attractions are still operating at a reduced capacity, which means they are booking up and selling out more quickly than usual.
+Many attractions run time slot allocations, meaning they are booking up and selling out more quickly than usual.

 October is one of the most colourful months to explore the open spaces Blackpool has to offer.
 On milder days, the invigorating sea air is the perfect ingredient for a relaxing stroll down the six miles of promenade.

-Alternatively, the lush 82-acre landscape at Stanley Park, voted the best UK park in 2019, dramatically turns into an abundance of rich red and yellow hues with pathways blanketed in crunchy leaves, making way for endless photo opportunities.
+Alternatively, the lush 82-acre landscape at Stanley Park, voted England's best park in 2022, dramatically turns into an abundance of rich red and yellow hues with pathways blanketed in crunchy leaves, making way for endless photo opportunities.
 Sometimes it’s the simple things that matter the most on holiday, so bask in the autumnal air, recharge your batteries and discover our wide open spaces in Blackpool.